-8. INDIVIDUAL SKILLS COMPETITION (ISC)
+10. INDIVIDUAL SKILLS COMPETITION (ISC)

-- 8.1 The ISC is designed specifically for athletes who have not yet developed the skills necessary to participate meaningfully in team floorball.
+- 10.1 The ISC is designed specifically for athletes who have not yet developed the skills necessary to participate meaningfully in team floorball.
 The ISC consists of five events: Shoot Around the Goal, Receiving and Passing, Stickhandling, Shoot for Accuracy and Flip Pass over an Obstacle.
 Competitors should first go through a divisioning round where each athlete performs each event once.
 The total score from the five events is then used to place players in divisions with others of similar abilities for the competition (medal) round.
 In the medal round, each player should perform each event twice.
-The total score from the two rounds is added together to give the final score. - 8.1.1 Shoot Around the Goal - 8.1.1.1 Purpose: To evaluate the athlete's shooting accuracy and power as well as the athlete's ability to score goals from any angle, given a time constraint. - 8.1.1.2 Equipment: floorball stick, 5 balls, tape, stopwatch, goal. - 8.1.1.3 Description: Athlete takes one shot on goal from five different spots around the goal.
+The total score from the two rounds is added together to give the final score. - 10.1.1 Shoot Around the Goal - 10.1.1.1 Purpose: To evaluate the athlete's shooting accuracy and power as well as the athlete's ability to score goals from any angle, given a time constraint. - 10.1.1.2 Equipment: floorball stick, 5 balls, tape, stopwatch, goal. - 10.1.1.3 Description: Athlete takes one shot on goal from five different spots around the goal.
 These spots are located at the end points of five 6-meter long rays which start from a common point at the center of the goal line.
 Each ray is drawn such that it creates a 30-degree angle with the goal line extended or with a previously drawn ray.
 The athlete has a 15-second time limit to shoot all the balls.
-One ball shall be at each spot before the athlete starts shooting. - 8.1.1.4 Scoring: Each ball which is completely crosses the goal line into the goal is worth five points.
+One ball shall be at each spot before the athlete starts shooting. - 10.1.1.4 Scoring: Each ball which is completely crosses the goal line into the goal is worth five points.
 The score is the total of the five shots; 25 points maximum.
-(If a ball is deflected from entering the goal by a previously shot ball and the official believes it would have been a goal, then the full five points may be awarded). - 8.1.2 Receiving and Passing - 8.1.2.1 Purpose: To evaluate the athlete's control and accuracy when receiving and passing the ball. - 8.1.2.2 Equipment: floorball stick, ball, tape, marker cones. - 8.1.2.3 Description: Athlete receives the ball from a coach, who passes the ball from the 4-meter mark, from either the left or right sides.
+(If a ball is deflected from entering the goal by a previously shot ball and the official believes it would have been a goal, then the full five points may be awarded). - 10.1.1.5 Shoot Around the Goal Diagram

+- 10.1.2 Receiving and Passing - 10.1.2.1 Purpose: To evaluate the athlete's control and accuracy when receiving and passing the ball. - 10.1.2.2 Equipment: floorball stick, ball, tape, marker cones. - 10.1.2.3 Description: Athlete receives the ball from a coach, who passes the ball from the 4meter mark, from either the left or right sides.
 The Athlete then makes a pass from behind a line.
 Athlete tries to pass the ball between cones which are placed eight meters from the passing line.
 5 attempts at the skill with a maximum point value of 25 points total.

-8.1.2.4 Scoring:
+10.1.2.4 Scoring:

-- 8.1.2.4.15 points: Control Receiving and Pass the ball in the 1-meter zone (between the center cones). - 8.1.2.4.24 points: Control Receiving and Pass the ball in the 3-meter zone (between the two outside cones, but not in the 1-meter zone). - 8.1.2.4.33 points: Control and Pass the ball outside of the 3-meter zone. - 8.1.2.4.42 points: Control the ball, but no pass. - 8.1.2.4.51 point: Contact or Receive but no control of ball. - 8.1.2.4.60 points: No contact with the ball and no pass.
+- 10.1.2.4.1 5 points: Control Receiving and Pass the ball in the 1-meter zone (between the center cones). - 10.1.2.4.2 4 points: Control Receiving and Pass the ball in the 3-meter zone (between the two outside cones, but not in the 1-meter zone). - 10.1.2.4.3 3 points: Control and Pass the ball outside of the 3-meter zone. - 10.1.2.4.4 2 points: Control the ball, but no pass. - 10.1.2.4.5 1 point: Contact or Receive but no control of ball. - 10.1.2.4.6 0 points: No contact with the ball and no pass. - 10.1.2.5 Receiving and Passing Diagram be 21 meters.
+The cones shall be placed in a straight line at intervals of three meters.
+The clock stops when the ball passes the goal line.

-8.1.3 Stickhandling
+10.1.3 Stickhandling